Tata Motors Q4 consolidated net loss narrows to Rs 992 cr; revenue down at Rs 78,439 cr | Business

 The improvement in consumer sentiment, buoyancy in e-business, firming freight rates, reopening of schools and offices and higher infrastructure spending in road construction and mining helped regenerate demand, he added.

-Tata PV's business delivered a consistent and strong performance leading to the highest quarterly and annual sales in Tata Motors' history, the company said.
+Tata PV business delivered a consistent and strong performance leading to the highest quarterly and annual sales in Tata Motors' history, the company said.

 ''In a challenging year disrupted by Covid, semiconductor crisis and steep increase in commodity prices, Tata Motors set several new records in passenger and electric vehicles to make FY22 a landmark year,'' Tata Motors Passenger Vehicles Ltd & Tata Passenger Electric Mobility Ltd Managing Director Shailesh Chandra said.